 The above situation makes it clear that you need an experienced Tampa personal injury lawyer to make the process much easier and increase your chances of a positive outcome.

 If you have sustained physical injuries resulting from another person’s negligence, you are entitled to financial compensation.
-Our skilled Tampa personal injury lawyers at Shrader Law, PLLC will fight to ensure that you get fair compensation for your pain and suffering.
+Our skilled Tampa personal injury lawyers at Shrader & Mendez will fight to ensure that you get fair compensation for your pain and suffering.
 Call 813-360-1529 or contact us to start the claim process today.